 At the outset of each fiscal year, our executive officers present to the Board of Directors a financial goal or budget for the year.
-The Committee believes that our executives should receive bonuses equal to roughly 120% of their base compensation if the Company meets a budgeted goal involving meaningful growth.
-In 2014, this target was 20% growth of net income.
-The Committee agreed with the named executive officers that they would not receive a bonus if net income grew by less than 8% in fiscal 2014.
-Thus, even though the Company could have experienced strong growth, our bonus method would not have paid any bonus until net income grew by 8%, which the Committee notes would have been good growth by itself.
-The Committee feels bonuses should be scaled to provide for partial payment if the minimum threshold is met, but the full target is not met, so the plan provides for this.
-We also believe that a larger bonus should be paid if the full target is exceeded; the bonus arrangement provided for such a formula along with a cap on all bonus potential.
+The Committee believes that our executives should receive bonuses equal to roughly 130% of their base compensation if the Company meets a budgeted, meaningful growth goal.
+In 2015, this target was 20% growth of net income.
+The Committee agreed with the named executive officers that they would not receive a bonus unless net income grew by at least 8% in fiscal 2015.
+Thus, even though the Company could have experienced strong growth, our bonus method might not have paid any bonus.